Sidney Cooke

-Sidney Charles Cooke (born 18 April 1927) is an English convicted child molester and suspected serial killer serving two life sentences.
-He was the leader of a paedophile ring suspected of murdering up to twenty young boys in the 1970s and 1980s.
+Sidney Charles Cooke (born 18 April 1927) is an English convicted child molester, murderer and suspected serial killer and serial rapist serving two life sentences.
+He was the leader of a child sex ring suspected of up to twenty child murders of young boys in the 1970s and 1980s.
 Cooke and other members of the ring were convicted of three killings in total, although he was only convicted of one himself.

 Cooke is suspected by police of killing the three boys with the ring; he was named by gang member Leslie Bailey as the killer of Mark Tildesley in 1984 when Bailey confessed to the murder, and he is also suspected to have been involved in the murder of 6-year-old Barry Lewis which Bailey was also convicted of.
 Cooke's gang have also been the subject of several investigations into possible links to the disappearances of two boys, Martin Allen and Vishal Mehrotra, who were abducted from London in 1979 and 1981 respectively.

-Cooke was nicknamed Hissing Sid by colleagues, and was described by The Guardian newspaper in 1999 as "Britain's most notorious paedophile".
+Cooke, a fairground worker, was nicknamed Hissing Sid by colleagues, and was described by The Guardian newspaper in 1999 as "Britain's most notorious paedophile".

 Early life

-Cooke was born on 18 April 1927 in Stroud, Gloucestershire.
-Before enlisting in the British Army in August 1945, Cooke worked as a farm labourer.
-Cooke was eventually released in 1952 after serving many prison sentences for being away without authorisation.
-As a soldier, Cooke was deemed to be "unsatisfactory".
-In the 1960s, Cooke found work as a fairground worker, which made it easy for him to move around the United Kingdom.
+Cooke was born on 18 April 1927 in Stroud, Gloucestershire, and worked as a farm labourer.
+He later was a fairground worker, which made it easy for him to move around the United Kingdom.
 As part of his system to lure young boys, Cooke set up a child's version of the high striker amusement.
-Cooke was found guilty in 1961 of sexually abusing a young boy at a movie theatre.
-Cooke had a reputation as an aggressive pederast who loved corrupting young boys, despite the fact that this would be his sole criminal conviction for a number of years.

 "Dirty Dozen"

-In the 1970s, Cooke and a group of approximately twelve paedophiles began hiring rent boys and abducting young male children off the streets.
+In the 1970s, Cooke and a group of approximately twelve men began hiring rent boys and abducting young male children off the streets.
 The victims were drugged, raped and abused in group orgies.
-By the mid-1980s, the group had acquired a flat on the Kingsmead housing estate in Hackney, East London.
+By the mid-1980s, the group had acquired a flat on the Kingsmead housing estate in Hackney, east London.